- Nikole Hannah-JonesPulitzer Prize-winning journalist, Howard University professor and creator of The 1619 Project.

-Amid a right-wing attack on teaching critical race theory, we speak in-depth with Pulitzer Prize–winning journalist Nikole Hannah-Jones, creator of the New York Times Magazine’s 1619 Project, which reframes U.S. history by marking the year when the first enslaved Africans arrived on Virginia soil as the foundational date for the United States.
-The project launched in 2019, and has been expanded into an anthology of 18 essays along with poems and short stories, even as several states have attempted to ban it from school curriculums.
-“We should all as Americans be deeply, deeply concerned about these anti-history laws because what they’re really trying to do is control our memory and to control our understanding of our country,” says Hannah-Jones.
-Hannah-Jones’s new book that she co-edited is out this month, titled “The 1619 Project: A New Origin Story,” along with an adaptation of the 1619 Project for children, “Born On The Water.”
+Amid a right-wing attack on teaching critical race theory, we speak in-depth with Pulitzer Prize–winning journalist Nikole Hannah-Jones, creator of The New York Times Magazine’s 1619 Project, which reframes U.S. history by marking the year when the first enslaved Africans arrived on Virginia soil as the foundational date for the United States.
+The project launched in 2019 and has been expanded into an anthology of 18 essays along with poems and short stories, even as several states have attempted to ban it from school curriculums.
+“We should all, as Americans, be deeply, deeply concerned about these anti-history laws, because what they’re really trying to do is control our memory and to control our understanding of our country,” says Hannah-Jones.
+Hannah-Jones’s new book that she co-edited is out this month, titled “The 1619 Project: A New Origin Story,” along with an adaptation of The 1619 Project for children, “Born on the Water.”
 Hannah-Jones describes the role of her own teachers in opening her eyes beyond the usual curriculum that excluded the history she has now uplifted.
-She also discusses the trial of the murderers of Ahmaud Arbery, and how she felt when she won the Pulitzer Prize on the same day as one of her heroines, the formerly enslaved pioneering anti-lynching journalist, Ida B. Wells.
+She also discusses the trial of the murderers of Ahmaud Arbery and how she felt when she won the Pulitzer Prize on the same day as one of her heroines, the formerly enslaved pioneering anti-lynching journalist Ida B. Wells.

 AMY GOODMAN: We begin today’s show with Nikole Hannah-Jones, the Pulitzer Prize-winning reporter who covers racial injustice for The New York Times Magazine.
-She is the creator of the landmark 1619 Project, which reframes U.S. history by marking the year 1619 when the first enslaved Africans arrived on Virginia soil as the country’s foundational date.
+She’s the creator of the landmark 1619 Project, which reframes U.S. history by marking the year 1619, when the first enslaved Africans arrived on Virginia soil, as the country’s foundational date.
 This month, two new books that she co-edited are out, The 1619 Project: A New Origin Story and an adaptation for children titled Born on the Water.

-Earlier this year the University of Carolina at Chapel Hill, where Nikole Hannah-Jones went to graduate school, initially denied her tenure even after it was unanimously approved by the faculty.
-The board typically rubber-stamps tenure for professors who win such approval from their peers and it reversed the decision after protests from alumni, faculty and students and ultimately offered Nikole Hannah-Jones tenure.
-But she declined and instead announced she would join the faculty at Howard University, one of the country’s most prestigious historically Black universities and helped launch the Center for Journalism and Democracy.
+Earlier this year, the University of North Carolina at Chapel Hill, where Nikole Hannah-Jones went to graduate school, initially denied her tenure, even after it was unanimously approved by the faculty.
+The board typically rubber-stamps tenure for professors who win such approval from their peers.
+And it reversed the decision after protests from alumni, faculty and students, and ultimately offered Nikole Hannah-Jones tenure.
+But she declined, instead announced she would join the faculty at Howard University, one of the country’s most prestigious historically Black universities, and helped launch the Center for Journalism and Democracy.

 So I open the preface for the new 1619 book with that because that was a transformative moment for me.
 I had no idea that Black Americans had been here this long, that we had a lineage that went back almost as long as the English people who got all the credit for it.
-That number stood in to me for an erasure and really made me understand as a young 15- or 16-year-old that the history we are taught is not necessarily what’s the most important things or all there is to know, but it’s what someone has determined that we should know and that there’s so much more out there, particularly if you’re members of marginalized communities, that never gets into the history we tell ourselves.
-That erasure is very powerful.
+And that number stood in to me for an erasure and really made me understand, as a young 15- or 16-year-old, that the history we’re taught is not necessarily what’s the most important things or all there is to know, but it’s what someone has determined that we should know, and that there’s so much more out there, particularly if you’re members of marginalized communities that never gets into the histories we tell ourselves.
+And that erasure is very powerful.

 It talks about the creation of race and how these ideas of an inherent race and that one race is superior to another, and the fact that on every single form that we have for the government we have to choose a race, including our birth certificate, our marriage certificate, our death certificate, that that is also a legacy of 1619.